Superpat/ancientreligions/README.md

 If your faith grows powerful enough, you will need to reorganize it and give greater powers to the druids.

-The work on the brythonic branch of Druidism is complete for the first release, next step is to work on the Gaelic branch.
+With Gaelic and Brythonic druidism released, the current step is to make each one more unique and iron out any bugs.